Bill Bowerman: University of Oregon

 Bowerman's "Men of Oregon" won 24 NCAA individual titles (with wins in 15 of the 19 events contested) and four NCAA team crowns (1962, 1964, 1965, and 1970), and posted 16 top-10 NCAA finishes in 24 years as head coach.
 His teams also boasted 33 Olympians, 38 conference champions and 64 All-Americans.
 At the dual level, the Ducks posted a 114–20 record and went undefeated in 10 seasons.
 In addition, Bowerman coached the world record setting 4 mi relay team in 1962.
 This team consisted of Archie San Romani, Dyrol Burleson, Vic Reeve, and Keith Forman with a time of 16:08.9.
-Six years later, another Oregon team of Roscoe Divine, Wade Bell, Arne Kvalheim and Dave Wilborn improved the record to 16:05.0.
+Six years later, an Oregon Track Club team of Roscoe Divine, Wade Bell, Arne Kvalheim and Dave Wilborn improved the record to 16:05.0.
 Among athletes that Bowerman coached are: Otis Davis, Steve Prefontaine, Kenny Moore, Bill Dellinger, Mac Wilkins, Jack Hutchins, Dyrol Burleson, Harry Jerome, Sig Ohlemann, Les Tipton, Gerry Moro, Wade Bell, Dave Edstrom, Roscoe Divine, Matt Centrowitz, Arne Kvalheim, Jim Grelle, Bruce Mortenson, Phil Knight and Mel Renfro.
 Renfro was a track and football All-American, had a successful NFL career with the Dallas Cowboys and is in the Pro Football Hall of Fame.

 Bowerman disliked being called a coach; he saw himself as more of a teacher.
 He expected his squad to excel in the classroom, and urged his charges to apply the lessons they learned on the track to everyday life.

 In 1972, Bowerman stepped back from day-to-day coaching activities to conduct fundraising for renovating the Hayward Field grandstands that would be necessary for the consideration of hosting the U.S. Olympic Trials again in 1976.
-He also ran unsuccessfully for an House seat in the Oregon Legislature in 1970 as a Republican, losing by only 815 votes out of 61,000 cast.
+He also ran unsuccessfully for a House seat in the Oregon Legislature in 1970 as a Republican, losing by only 815 votes out of 61,000 cast.

-Bowerman officially retired as head coach on March 23, 1973, and assistant coach Bill Dellinger was immediately promoted.
+Bowerman officially retired as head coach on March 23, 1973, and his assistant coach Bill Dellinger was immediately promoted.